-Condition on Description One or more of the following situations exists: The Rack PDU is not receiving input power.
+Condition Description One or more of the following situations exists: The Rack PDU is not receiving input power.
 Off The cable that connects the Rack PDU to the network is disconnected or defective The device that connects the Rack PDU to the network is turned off.
 The Rack PDU itself is not operating properly.
 It may need to be repaired or replaced.
 Contact Customer Support.
 Solid Green The Rack PDU is connected to a network operating at 10 Megabits per second (Mbps).
 Solid Orange The Rack PDU is connected to a network operating at 100 Mbps.
-Flashing Green n The Rack PDU is receiving or transmitting data packets at 10 Mbps.
+Flashing Green The Rack PDU is receiving or transmitting data packets at 10 Mbps.
 Flashing Orange The Rack PDU is receiving or transmitting data packets at 100 Mbps.

-Load Indicator LED
+Load indicator LED

-The load indicator LED identifies near-overload (warning) and overload (critical) conditions for the Rack PDU.
+The load indicator LED identifies overload and warning conditions for the Rack PDU.

 Condition Description Solid Green OK.
-No near-overload (warning) or overload (critical) alarms are present.
+No overload (critical) or near overload (warning) alarms are present.
 Solid Yellow Warning.
-At least one near-overload (warning) alarm is present, but no overload (critical) alarms are present.
+At least one near overload (warning) alarm is present, but no overload (critical) alarms are present.
 Flashing Red Overload.
 At least one overload (critical) alarm is present.

-2. To use a DHCP server, see "TCP/IP and Communication Settings" on page 123.
+2. To use a DHCP server, see "TCP/IP and Communication Settings" on page 102.